History of Athena in Timeline

 Athena

-Athena's head appears on the $50 1915-S Panama-Pacific commemorative coin, marking her occasional appearance on modern coins.
+In 1915, Athena's head appeared on the $50 1915-S Panama-Pacific commemorative coin.

-1990: Replica of Athena Parthenos Added to Parthenon in Nashville
+1990: Replica of Athena Parthenos added to Parthenon in Nashville

 In 1990, a gilded forty-two-foot (12.5 m) tall replica of Phidias's Athena Parthenos, built from concrete and fiberglass, was added to the full-scale replica of the Parthenon in Nashville, Tennessee.